 Rebekah Briggs, and probably her daughter and granddaughters, continued to live at 73 Marlborough during the 1900-1901 winter season, but moved thereafter.
 By 1910, they were living in Dedham.

 By the 1901-1902 winter season, 73 Marlborough was the home and medical office of Dr. Francis Joseph Keany, a dermatologist.
 Dr. F. X. Crawford lived and maintained his medical office with Dr. Keany.

-Francis Keany married in February of 1902 to Ellen A. Mahoney and, after their marriage, they lived at 73 Marlborough.
+Francis Keany married in February of 1902 to Ellen (Nellie) Angela Mahoney of Lawrence; after their marriage, they lived at 73 Marlborough.
 Dr. Crawford moved his residence but continued to maintain his office there with Dr. Keany until about 1911.

 On March 30, 1907, Dr. Keany purchased 73 Marlborough from Francis Skinner, Jr.

 Francis Keany died in November of 1916.
 Ellen Keany and their three teenage children – Frances, Matthew, and Katharine — continued to live at 73 Marlborough during the 1917-1918 winter season, but moved thereafter.
 By 1920, they were living in Andover.